 If you do not have a creme brûlée torch, you can easily use a long grill lighter and use the flame of the lighter to make contact with the sugar to burn it into a crust.

 Creme brulee is chilled until the sugar top is torched.
-When the brulee portion is done, the creme brulee will be room temperature.
+When the brulee portion is done, the creme brulee will be at room temperature.

 Technically you can but it is not advised.
 Freezing any type of dairy will cause the cream to separate which affects the texture of the creme brulee.

-More Fall Recipes
+More Fall Sweets

-If you love this pumpkin creme brulee recipe, you may also like these:
+If you love this pumpkin creme brulee recipe, you may also like these

-More Fall and Pumpkin Recipes:
+More Pumpkin Recipes

 Pumpkin Creme Brûlée Recipe